 - The Baha Mar is NOT an all-inclusive resort.
 You pay for everything individually.

 - Pro-tip: If you’re willing to check a bag, pack your own bottles of wine and/or alcohol and bring snacks too.
 Since you can freely walk around the resort with drinks, this will save you a pretty penny if you plan on drinking alcohol on your trip.
 You can also venture to a liquor store and/or grocery store on the island, but items tend to be more expensive since you’re on an island …

 - Bring a re-fillable water bottle.
 Michael and I travel with our S’well bottles.
 Baha Mar has water stations around the resort where you can refill your bottles.
 This will save you money on having to constantly purchase water bottles (and reduce your single use plastic usage!).

 - Bring cash.
 Like I mentioned, the taxi drivers do not accept credit cards.
 They do accept U.S. dollars.

 - Update your phone plan.
 There’s strong WiFi on site, but I like having a working cell phone so that I can use Google Maps to/from the airport.
 I have the Verizon Travel Plan, which allows me to use my normal plan plus pay $10/day for everyday that I’m out of the country.

 Plan a trip now, you won’t regret it.
 Everything about the resort is outstanding.
 The service, the rooms, the lobby, the amenities, the restaurants, the pools, the beach … everything.
-It honestly exceeded my expectations by a lot.
+I love it!
 If you’re looking for a tropical destination with all of the bells and whistles, this is your spot.